About Chennai Metro

 Chennai has been witnessing massive industrial growth for quite some time now, which in turn is paving way for an enormous increase in traffic volumes on its roads.
-Thus, in order to provide travelers with a favorable alternative, the government came up with an idea to introduce rail-based rapid transit system in the city.
+Thus, in order to provide travellers with a favourable alternative, the government came up with an idea to introduce rail-based rapid transit system in the city.

-The High Court has passed orders that one of the six entry/exits of the underground metro station of Chennai will be built on the land opposite the Central Railway Station.
-The Chennai Central Metro station, spread over 70,000 sq metres, is the largest underground station of the Chennai Metro Rail.
-According to the Chennai Metro Rail Limited, a plan has been made to apportion some of the underground space to create a parking lot for 1000 two-wheelers and 500 cars.
+The High Court passed orders that one of the six entry/exits of the underground metro station of Chennai will be built on the land opposite the Central Railway Station.
+The Chennai Central Metro station spread over 70,000 sq metres, is the largest underground station of the Chennai Metro Rail.
+According to the Chennai Metro Rail Limited, a plan was also made to apportion some of the underground space to create a parking lot for 1000 two-wheelers and 500 cars.

 Mission behind the Construction of Metro in Chennai